Updated: Dec 25, 2022

-Given the growing number of satirical (humorous) websites that provide highly realistic but fake news articles, I thought I would try my hand at such an advance, literary piece.
+Given the growing number of satirical (humorous) websites that provide highly realistic but fake news articles, I thought I would try my hand at such an advanced, literary piece.
 I learned from this exercise that writing comedy requires mastery in all the rules of comedy PLUS all the rules of writing.

 Below is my first attempt at a fake, satirical article.